Entrants usually have a degree or Higher National Diploma (HND) in a subject such as web design and development, digital media or interactive media.

 For entry to an HND course you normally require 1-2 Highers plus some subjects at National 5.
 For entry to a degree course you need 4-5 Highers.

-You might get in through a Modern Apprenticeship in IT and Telecommunications or Digital Applications at SCQF Level 6, then work your way up with experience and further specialist training, or a Technical Apprenticeship at SCQF Level 8.
+You might get in through a Modern Apprenticeship in IT and Telecommunications at SCQF Level 6 or Creative and Digital Media at SCQF Level 7, then work your way up with experience and further specialist training, or a Technical Apprenticeship at SCQF Level 8.

 You may need to do a technical test as part of a job interview.